Yes or No? Pre Washing Lingerie Fabrics

 What is prewashing?
 Prewashing happens before sewing – fabric is washed in the same manner that the finished garment will be washed.
 Why it is done?
 To reduce shrinking and crocking (wet and dry) as well to remove starches and other chemicals that were applied during the manufacturing process.
 So why would a sewer prewash fabrics for garments but not for lingerie?
 Well, most synthetics don’t shrink.
 Also, most people don’t wash lingerie as often as as garments, and when they do, they should wash them by hand or by machine on the delicate cycle.
 I always lay flat to dry.

-So, if you’re going to prewash your lingerie fabrics, how should you?
+So, if you’re going to prewash your lingerie fabrics other than polyester, how should you?
 First, hand or machine wash on a low/gentle cycle.
 Use a mild or a lingerie detergent such as The Laundress’ Delicate Wash.
 If the fabric is stretchy, don’t hang to dry it if is a large yardage (more than 1 yard) as it might stretch out weird.
 Lay flat to dry or dry in the dryer on the coolest air setting.